-1.2.4.
-Documentation used to prove an export of goods
+4.2.3.
+What documentation is used to prove an export of goods?

 In order to apply Bahrain VAT at the zero-rate, the supplier of the goods must be in possession of valid export documents proving that the goods left the territory of Bahrain for a destination outside the territory of the Implementing States within 90 days of their date of supply.